OWASP/www-project-cyber-controls-matrix/index.md

 #### Copyright & Trademarks

 The OWASP Cyber Controls Matrix (OCCM) [(https://cybercontrolsmatrix.com)](https://cybercontrolsmatrix.com) is copyright the OWASP Foundation, Inc. [(https://owasp.org)](https://owasp.org) and its creator Eric Bragger [(https://www.linkedin.com/in/eric-bragger/)](https://www.linkedin.com/in/eric-bragger/).
 All rights reserved.
-Control Identifiers (IDs), Control Names, Control Headings, Control Set Names, and Framework Names are copyright their respective owners.
+Control Identifiers (IDs), Control Names, Control Headings, Control Set Names, Framework Names, and associated content are copyright their respective owners.
 "OWASP"™ is trademark the OWASP Foundation, Inc. "Cyber Controls Matrix"™, "Open Cyber Controls Matrix"™, "OCCM"™, and "OCCM Cyber Taxonomy"™, including their logos and trade dress, are trademark Eric Bragger.
 All other trademarks belong to their respective owners.

 Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full, without any obligation whatsoever expressed or implied, to: the OWASP Foundation, Inc., the OCCM Creator, and the OCCM Project Leader.
 Contributions may be used, shared, and disseminated at the complete discretion of the OWASP Foundation, Inc., the OCCM Creator, the OCCM Project Leader, and anyone associated with the project whether in an official or non-official capacity.
 Contributions may include, but are not limited to: information, content, assistance, ideas, software code, submissions, employment, licensing, financial support, marketing, promotion, endorsement, and sponsorship.